Don’t build a business in your basement.

 Here founders should ask themselves a question: what type of business do I want to build?
 Remeber, investors come with expectations.
 (For more on the various types and expectations of investors, see this post)

-So you are raising money for your startup.
+Startup Fundraising 101: The Pros and Cons of Angels, VCs, Angel Groups and Syndicates_So you are raising money for your startup.
 You have a product and a little traction - now you need to grow.
-Who do you…medium.com
+Who do you…_medium.com

 Achieving PMF isn’t easy.
 Typically startups will build great products but need to work to refine customer acquisition.
 CAC (customer acquisition cost) almost always outweighs the LTV initially.